The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 Transcript

-At 19, got the real estate license at 21.
+Det 19 got the real estate license at 21.
 I bought my first property at 22.

 I was a multi-millionaire.
 Over a hundred of my employees tattooed my company logo on their body.

-I was ballooning up to 315 pounds, did a gastric sleeve surgery, lost 50 pounds, and then gained 70, lost my muscle mass, got sleep apnea, was getting hospitalized because I took a shortcut.
+I was ballooning up to 315 pounds, did a gastric sleeve surgery, lost 50 pounds and then gained 70, lost my muscle mass, got sleep apnea, was getting hospitalized because I took a shortcut.

 I actually had a condition called diaspasis recti.
 I had an eight-finger separation.

-You could put eight fingers straight between my
+You could put eight fingers straight between my at almost 50% of moms have it.

-and almost 50% of moms have it.
 You can only take care of it in the first year or two.
+We were able to close my gap non-surgically.

-Just to show people, I gained 12 pounds of muscle in a matter of 10 months, all naturally.
+We featured it in the first documentary for 10 seconds just to show people I gained 12 pounds of muscle in a matter of 10 months, all naturally.
 My protein powder was pea protein.

+Well, I'm Anthony Lolly.
 I'm the founder and CEO of a company called Lolly Brands Entertainment, and I'm also a co-editor-in-chief of BioHack Yourself Media.

 And I'm Teresa Lolly, vice president at Lolly Brands Entertainment and the co-editor-in-chief and founder with my husband of BioHack Yourself Media, BioHack Yourself magazine.
 I love it.